Information on entry requirements for applicants with A Levels.

-With the exception of Medicine and Veterinary Medicine, entry requirements for A Level candidates are framed in terms of achievement of three A Levels at specified grades in one sitting.
+For Medicine and Veterinary Medicine, entry requirements are three A Levels and one AS Level in one sitting.

 Please seek advice before committing to a particular course of study at your school or college, to ensure that it would meet the requirements of your intended programme of study at the University.